Innovation, Transformation and Resilience for Sustainable Development

 Applicants from low-income countries are especially encouraged to apply.
 The course also strives for gender-balanced participation.

-The first iteration of the course begins with an online introduction in April 2023 with lectures, reading, and short assignments.
-After this, we welcome participants to Sweden from 8 May 2023 to 28 May 2023 for intense weeks of seminars and group work in Lund.
+The third iteration of the course begins with an online introduction in April 2024 with lectures, reading, and short assignments.
+After this, we welcome participants to Sweden from 13 May 2024 to 30 May 2024 for intense weeks of seminars and group work in Lund.

 The course concludes with a final individual paper after the participants return home.
 With a passing grade on the final examination, participants receive a diploma and 7.5 ETCS credits.